 She has worked as a lecturer, a mentor and a tutor in Europe and the UK, the United States and in Central America.
-Caroline is passionate about education and finding new ways to stimulate and encourage students.
+Caroline is passionate about education and finding new ways to upskill, stimulate and encourage students.

 Caroline has experience managing projects, organizing conferences and developing communication strategies for a variety of clients and sectors in Africa, the Middle East and Europe.
-She has also written a wide variety of articles on international security issues, has three books in print and regularly consults with governments and academic institutions.
+She has also written a wide variety of articles on international security issues, has five books in print and regularly consults with governments and academic institutions.
 Caroline has lectured at Regent’s University London, Richmond University, and the London School of Economics among others.

 Tessy de Nassau

-Co-founder of Professors Without Borders and President
+Co-founder of Professors Without Borders

 Tessy is a Social Entrepreneur, Business Woman, Philanthropist, UNAids Ambassador, Public Speaker, Activist, and Mother.